-Native American Studies, Associate in Arts (AA)
+Native American Studies, Associate of Arts (AA)

-|NATA 101||American Indian: Past And Present||3|
+|NATA 101||American Indian: Past and Present||3|

 |NATA 102||The Native American In 20th Century Society||3|

 |NATA 112||Native American Visual And Musical Art||3|

 |NATA 113||The Indian In Literature: Fact And Fiction||3|